NOTE: THIS LEARNING TOUR OF LETTERSCOPE IS FOR COMPUTERS AND TABLETS, NOT FOR PHONES.

-On the right side of this page is the demonstration version of LetterScope (normally LetterScope is a full-screen app with many more features than this simplified demo version).
+On the right side of this page is the demonstration version of LetterScope.
+Normally LetterScope runs in a full page and can run on most mobile devices.

 LetterScope is a tool for learning about letters, speech sounds, and the relationships between them.
 It enables you and your child to interactively explore and play with each and every sound that each of the letters can make.
 LetterScope makes it possible to learn each letter’s range of sounds by using visual cues, sounds, letter-patterns, words, and pictures that make concrete sense to children.